-After COVID delayed multiple games from getting underway, footy fans are ready to tackle another big season.
-With the Sydney Roosters picking up last year’s Premiership title after an epic clash against the Canberra Raiders, there’s plenty of excitement for the 2020 season, despite some big name players such as Matt Gillett, Darius Boyd, Paul Gallen, Sam Burgess, Greg Inglis, Robbie Farah and Cooper Cronk all announcing their retirements during the off-season.
-Find out when and where you can catch the 2020 NRL season below.
+After a COVID-delayed 2020 season, footy fans are ready to tackle another big season in 2021.
+With the Melbourne Storm hoisting the trophy, there’s plenty to look forward to in the upcoming season, despite some big name players such as Darius Boyd, Shannon Boyd, Sandor Earl, Sonny Bill Williams and Cameron Smith all announcing their retirements during the off-season.
+Find out when and where you can catch the 2021 NRL season in this Canstar Blue guide.

 How to watch the NRL

 The NRL is available on Kayo and Foxtel, as well as via Channel 9 for free-to-air viewers.
 Streaming services such as Kayo and Foxtel will showcase every match of the regular season live and on-demand, helping you get your rugby league fix.

 NRL on Kayo

-With every game of the regular 2020 season, including the Finals Series, available both live and on-demand – with the Grand Final also available via delayed coverage – Kayo has plenty of footy to keep you entertained.
+With every game of the regular 2021 season, including the Finals Series, available both live and on-demand – with the Grand Final also available via delayed coverage – Kayo has plenty of footy to keep you entertained.
 Kayo coverage also includes highlights of the Intrust Super Cup, on-demand coverage of the State of Origin series, as well as select games of the NRL Women’s Premiership and the UK Super League.

 - Kayo also showcases multiple NRL talk shows, giving you behind the scene analysis and breakdowns of the week’s action.